DavidCico/Factor-risk-model-with-principal-component-analysis/README.md

 <p align="justify">To elaborate further, the use of the PCA technique enables the formulation of statistical model factors (principal explanatory component, in this case) by clustering securities in sets in order to maximize asset return correlation within the cluster.
 At the same time, the clustered securities will have negligible correlations with the rest of the securities’ returns, thus enabling the derived factors to capture maximum risk.</p>

+<p align="justify">The price of the different securities selected (or from an asset universe in a real case) can then be defined as a linear combination of factor timeseries.
+As the number of factors is usually small compared to an universe of assets, realizing calculations on only the different factors, such as optimization, recalculation of correlation matrix on daily basis, are improved in terms of computational efficiency as well as getting the ability to plot data in an easier manner.
+This is usually the main interest of PCA when applied in different fields.</p>

 ## Getting Started

 <p align="justify">These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.</p>